CCurl/c3/README.md

 - These can be easily changed in the sys-init.ipp file.

 ## Registers
 c3 exposes 10 "virtual registers", r0 thru r9.

-Note(s):
-- The support for registers is hard-coded into c3, so they do NOT show up in "WORDS".

 There are 8 register operations: +regs, rX, rX+, rX-, sX, iX, dX, -regs.

+Note: The support for registers is built into c3, so they do NOT show up in "WORDS".

 - +regs   allocate 10 new registers.
 - r4      push register 4 to the stack.
 - r4+     push register 4 to the stack, then increment it.